AnuvaGoyal/TECH-A-THON-Emotion-Based-Movie-Recommender-System/README.md

 >This involves splitting the dataset into training ans test set, encoding the categorical variables using OneHotEncoder and scaling the values using StandardScaler.

 ##### 4. MODEL BUILDING
->The model is trained using 1D CNN with three convolutional layers and one output layer and obtained an accuracy score of 48% on my test set
+>The model is trained using 1D CNN with three convolutional layers and one output layer and obtained an accuracy score oftest set

 ## COMPONENT 2
+#### MOVIE RECOMMENDER SYSTEM
+This component takes the emotion of the user predicted by the SER Model as input and recommends the latest movies accordingly.

+##### Web Scraping
+This process is done through Web Scraing the IMBb(Internet Movie Database) website.
+The dataframe given as output contains the names of the movies, their ratings and the corresponding links to visit the website for further information, classified according to the emotion.

+## SCOPE/IMPROVEMENT
+>The SER model can be improved to a better accuracy through training on a larger dataset.
+>More emotions can be added to the Speech Emotion Recognizer Dataset.
+>More features can be incorporated in the model through refining the dataset with more labels.
+>Further the Movie Recommender System can be integrated with filters such as recommending the movies on the basis on emotion, gender and age rather than just emotion.